-Located in the James Hotel New York, David Burke Kitchen opened in 2010 and is overseen by Executive Chef Chris Shea.
+Located in the James Hotel New York, David Burke Kitchen opened in 2010 and is overseen by Executive Chef Raoul Whitaker.
 Kitchen features an interior inspired by the surrounding SoHo neighborhood, blending the cool, industrial simplicity of an airy loft with the rustic warmth of a country barn.

-At the entrance, a staircase leads up to the glass-enclosed Treehouse Bar, where guests can enjoy handcrafted cocktails with an array of homemade sweet and savory snacks such as Peanut Butter Maple Bacon Dates and Smoked Pastrami Salmon Sticks.
+At the entrance, a staircase leads up to the glass-enclosed Treehouse Bar, where guests can enjoy private dinners with handcrafted cocktails and an array of homemade sweet and savory snacks such as Green Circle Chicken Dumplings and Maine Lobster Toast.
 Downstairs, the 130-seat, loft-like space is divided into a bar and dining room with denim banquettes, a barn roof and a blackened steel bar top.
 The open kitchen and glass-enclosed wine cave allow guests a peek behind the scenes, while Chef Burke's theatrical style is reflected in the carving station, where a variety of meats are carved and whole-roasted fish, lobster and casseroles are plated in the center of the dining room.

 David Burke Kitchen's unparalleled outdoor space, David Burke Garden, has its own bar, seating for 130 and room for cocktail parties up to 300.
-The menu here reflects a more casual vibe, and the drink menu is a downtown favorite, featuring beer, wine, frozen cocktails and inventive specialty cocktails made with fresh, top shelf ingredients.
+The menu here reflects a more casual vibe, and the drink menu is a downtown favorite, featuring beer, wine and inventive specialty cocktails made with fresh, top shelf ingredients.

 David Burke Kitchen brings the chef's distinctive approach to SoHo, making his imaginative cooking style accessible to downtown New Yorkers and visitors alike, for breakfast, lunch and dinner daily.View Site